Table of Contents:

 After investigating each provider, you will have a good idea of how risky each of them is.
 You should allocate your funds accordingly, meaning that riskier traders should have less allocated to them than the safer ones.

 I hope that this will help some of you to survive in the cruel world of crypto trading!
+Social trading can be very beneficial, but it is not as easy as it may seem.
+Do your homework!
 Let me know your tricks to not get rekt in the comment!